ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 For this course, we use CoppeliaSim to simulate the robot.
 This is not the easiest program to use or install, so this should serve as a short tutorial on how to install and run it.

 First, download the edu version of CoppeliaSim from their [website](https://www.coppeliarobotics.com/downloads).
 Click "edu" and then select your operating system.
 On Windows, use the zip package without an installer.
-On Mac, everything should be fine by default.
-For Linux, it says "Ubuntu," but the package ships with most of its dependencies, so it will run on any distro.
-(Tested Debian, Arch and Fedora) On Arch, to get a fully smooth experience, the only dependency you might want to install is [icu60](https://aur.archlinux.org/packages/icu60).
+On Mac, everything should be fine by default, just select the right version for your hardware.
+For Linux, it says "Ubuntu," but the package ships with most of its dependencies, so it will run on any distro with some minor troubleshooting.
+(Tested Debian, Arch and Fedora) On Arch, to get a smooth experience, the only dependency you might want to install is [`icu60`](https://aur.archlinux.org/packages/icu60), on Fedora, you want to install [`libbsd`](https://packages.fedoraproject.org/pkgs/libbsd/libbsd/).

 One thing to note when running on Linux is that there have previously been unexpected issues with the program when running on Wayland.
 Exactly why this is the case, we don't know.
 But, on Debian KDE with Wayland, it doesn't start at all, and on Fedora Gnome with Wayland, it randomly crashes every now and then.
 If you experience weird issues, consider switching to X11.